folio-org/mod-source-record-manager/RuleProcessorApi.md

   ]
 }
 ```
 This rule belongs to the "001" field and handles all the "001" fields from incoming record.
-It just takes a value from "001" field and put it to Instance "hrid" field.
-The "hrid" field is a string and such rules are usual for **Control field**.
+It takes value from "001" field and puts it into Instance "hrid" field.
+Such rules are usual for **Control field**.
 #### Normalization functions
 In most cases the record value needs to be normalized before getting into Instance field, because of record data is often raw and mixed .
 For this purpose we have to use such structure:
  ```json